Introduction: Maintain a Stern Focus on the Customer

 Today’s B2C marketers must deliver their communications to the channel via which customers want to engage, with the right messages in each channel.
 Since the modern consumer is more mobile-savvy than ever before, marketing platforms must enable the marketer to deliver content across a wide range of channels and devices.

-2. Does my marketing platform consolidate customer data from a range of channels, and analyze that data to self-learn?
+2. Does my marketing platform consolidate customer data from a range of channels, and analyse that data to self-learn?

 With all the new channels and devices available to today’s consumers, marketers need a way to wade through the noise and determine the best way to interact with them.
 Here’s where data comes in.

-Today’s marketing platforms should be able to compile and analyze large amounts of consumer data from multiple channels, creating a holistic picture of a brand’s target audience, as well as unified profiles of customers on an individual level.
+Today’s marketing platforms should be able to compile and analyse large amounts of customer data from multiple channels, creating a holistic picture of a brand’s target audience, as well as unified profiles of customers on an individual level.
 Only the most sophisticated machines can actually turn that data into insight and “self-learn.”

-3. What insights does my marketing platform provide me regarding buyer behavior and lifecycle stages?
+3. What insights does my marketing platform provide me regarding buyer behaviour and lifecycle stages?

 4. Does my marketing platform go beyond simply providing data, to helping me interpret it and easily take action?